21 Fascinating Facts About Fargo for Its 25th Anniversary

 It’s pretty much taken for granted that the Coens are small kings in the cinema world, able to more or less have complete creative control over their films.
 But without Fargo, this probably wouldn’t have been the case.
 Following the release of The Hudsucker Proxy, which bombed ferociously at the box office, the Coens had more or less finished scripts for The Big Lebowski and Fargo.
 Because The Dude was written for Jeff Bridges, who was busy shooting another movie, Fargo ended up getting made first.

 For the Coen Brothers, this release order ended up being a massive stroke of good fortune, since The Big Lebowski was a box office dud upon release and only built up its massive following after its theatrical run.
 Had The Big Lebowski been made first, it would have been the Coens' fourth consecutive poor performer (following Miller’s Crossing, Barton Fink, and The Hudsucker Proxy), and might have had major consequences on their careers.
 Instead, they gained the goodwill that came along with Fargo, a box office success that was praised by many as an instant classic.
 They’ve pretty much been riding the wave of praise and box office success ever since.

 Because the Coens found having their names appear on screen as directors, writers, producers, and editors a bit tacky, they credit their editing work to the fictional “Roderick Jaynes,” who’s listed on all of their films outside of Raising Arizona and Miller’s Crossing.
 When the fictional Jaynes was for nominated for his first Oscar on Fargo, the Coens wanted to have actor Albert Finney accept the award in character, but because the Academy doesn’t allow for surrogates to accept awards (presumably due to a 1973 incident involving Marlon Brando and a Native American named Sacheen Littlefeather) they had to scratch the plan.
 Jaynes ended losing to Walter Murch for his work on The English Patient, and would lose again in 2008 (with The Bourne Ultimatum's Christopher Rouse beating out the Coens and No Country for Old Men).

-19. Weird weather made production a headache.
+18. Weird weather made production on Fargo a headache.

 Production for Fargo was made much more difficult since the winter of 1994/1995 was one of the warmest and least snowy in Minnesota history.
 This led to heaps of production delays and scrambles to find snow-covered scenery.
 Interestingly, David Zellner, who directed the aforementioned Kumiko, the Treasure Hunter, also dealt with unseasonably warm weather when he set out to shoot his quasi Fargo follow-up, waiting a year to get the movie’s appropriately chilly look.